-Nancy Pyne has been a driving force in Oceana’s grassroots organizing work since 2013, and now directs the field department.
+Nancy Pyne has been a driving force behind Oceana’s grassroots organizing work since 2013, and currently directs the field department.

 Location: United States